Category /

 The small stuff is the real test.

-Does it hold at 16px?
-Does it sit next to a partner's logo without apologizing?
-Does it work on a dark product UI and a white pitch deck?
+Does it hold up at 16px?
+Does it hold its own next to a partner logo?
+Does it work across a dark product UI and a white pitch deck?